 Meet the Team

-Her extensive work in the area of academic achievement for racial and ethnic minority students has spanned 20 years and has included training and consultation to universities, public school systems and private organizations; curriculum development; program development; implementation; and evaluation.
+Her extensive work in the area of academic achievement for racial and ethnic minority students has spanned more than 20 years and has included training and consultation to universities, public school systems, and private organizations; curriculum development; program development; implementation; and community-engaged research and evaluation.

-Dr. Ward has worked extensively with high-risk as well as high achieving urban youth and their families in a variety of capacities.
-She has designed and evaluated academic enrichment and competence enhancing substance abuse and violence prevention programs in school and community settings.
+Dr. Ward has worked extensively with high-risk as well as high-achieving urban youths and their families in a variety of capacities.
+She has designed and evaluated academic enrichment and competence-enhancing substance abuse and violence prevention programs in school and community settings.

-Dr. Ward’s areas of expertise include school-based mental health, substance abuse prevention among youth, social-emotional learning, academic achievement, educational disparities, urban school reform, education policy and school-based prevention programs.
+Dr. Ward’s areas of expertise include school-based mental health, substance abuse prevention among youth, social-emotional learning, academic achievement, educational disparities, urban school reform, education policy, and school-based prevention.

 MAAX Program Coordinator

 Shelley Grover, MBA, a graduate of Clark University returned to her alma mater in 2019 to join the Mosakowski Institute for Public Enterprise as the Department Administrator and Executive Assistant to Nadia Ward, Director of the Institute.

 Shelley is a Marketing professional with a decade of successful experience in digital marketing, including web and social, content marketing, and producing marketing assets including promotional material and direct marketing emails, for a wide-range of industries.

 At the Mosakowski Institute, Shelley oversees all the administrative functions as the Department Administrator, coordinating all departmental administrative functions and office activities, preparing contracts and managing budgets, and supervising student interns.
 Shelley is responsible for various Marketing aspects, including planning events and promoting the vision and mission, services and offerings of the Mosakowski Institute.
 Shelley is charged with project management and handling inquires related to The MAAX Program.